apache/fury/README.md

 We plan to add support cross-language serialization after [meta compression](https://github.com/alipay/fury/issues/203) are finished.
 ### Binary Compatibility
 We are still improving our protocols, binary compatibility are not ensured between fury releases for now.
-Please `shade` fury if you will upgrade fury in the future.
+Please versioning your data and fury dependency if you will upgrade fury in the future.

 Binary compatibility will be ensured before fury 1.0.